Awer Mabil: FC Midtjylland

 In July 2015, Mabil secured a move to Danish Superliga club, FC Midtjylland for a reported transfer fee in excess of AU$1,300,000 Awer Mabil made his Danish Superliga debut for FC Midtjylland on 16 October 2015 against Randers FC at the MCH Arena in Herning as an 83rd-minute substitute for Daniel Royer.
 On 22 October 2015, Mabil made his UEFA Europa League debut at home to Napoli FC, coming on for Mikkel Duelund in the 73rd minute.

 He has said that when he went to FC Midtjylland he began to appreciate the seriousness of the game, and to develop a winning mentality.
 Initially he was not getting much game time, and the club sent him to two clubs on loan to help develop his skills and a winning mindset.

 Loan to Esbjerg fB

 In August 2016, Mabil was loaned to Esbjerg fB to allow him to get more game time and develop.
 Mabil made his debut on 8 August 2016, starting the match against AGF but was sent off in the 44th minute.
 Esbjerg was relegated to the Danish 1st Division, and Esbjerg announced that Mabil was one of nine players who would be leaving the club.

 Loan to Paços de Ferreira

-In July 2017, Mabil was loaned to Paços de Ferreira to allow him further first-team opportunities.
+In July 2017, Mabil was loaned to Portuguese club Paços de Ferreira to allow him further first-team opportunities.
 Paços de Ferreira were relegated at the end of the 2017–18 Primeira Liga season; however, Mabil impressed while on loan, scoring twice and providing a further three assists in 26 league appearances.
 He still follows the club.